Khushnood Nabizada

-Early years and education
+Early life and education

-Nabizada was born on 27 March 1987 in the Shibar District of Bamyan Province in central Afghanistan.
-He is an ethnic Hazara and follower of Shia Islam.
+Nabizada was born on 27 March 1987 in Shibar District, Bamyan Province, Afghanistan.
+Profiles in the Richmond Times-Dispatch and the Wisconsin State Journal described him as Hazara and Ismaili.

-Around the age of eight, his family moved to Puli Khumri in Baghlan Province.
-When Nabizada was in 5th grade of school, he along with his entire family migrated to Rawalpindi, Pakistan, due to Taliban rule.
-He returned to Afghanistan in 2003, during the presidency of Hamid Karzai.
+His family later moved to Puli Khumri in Baghlan Province.
+During his childhood the family left Afghanistan for Rawalpindi, Pakistan, during Taliban rule.
+Nabizada returned to Afghanistan in 2003.

-According to 'Who is who in Afghanistan', a database by CIA for Afghanistan, Nabizada graduated from Habibia High School in 2006.
-He obtained a bachelor's degree in business administration from Kardan University in 2012.
-And according to his LinkedIn profile, has obtained a Master's degree in Global Affairs and Management from Thunderbird School of Global Management by Arizona State University.
+Nabizada graduated from Habibia High School in Kabul in 2006.
+He received a bachelor's degree in business administration from Kardan University in 2012.
+In December 2024 he earned a Master of Arts in Global Affairs and Management from the Thunderbird School of Global Management at Arizona State University.